19hours/sg-statutes/Acts/Income Tax Act.md

 (i) on or after 1st June 2003 by any person, not being an individual, resident in Singapore;

-(ii) during 1st June 2003 to 31st December 2003 by any individual resident in Singapore; and
+(ii) during 1st June 2003 to 31st December 2003 (both dates inclusive) by any individual resident in Singapore; and

+[Act 37 of 2014 wef 27/11/2014]

 (iii) on or after 1st January 2004 by any individual resident in Singapore through a partnership in Singapore.